screwdriver-cd/meta-cli/README.md

    0.0.0

 COMMANDS:
      get      Get a metadata with key
-     set                 Set a metadata with key and value lastSuccessfulMeta  Fetch lastSuccessfulMeta from an external job help, h             Shows a list of commands or help for one command
+     set      Set a metadata with key and value help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --meta-space value  Location of meta temporarily (default: "/sd/meta")